-The College is committed to the following activities across the Group:
+The College is committed to:

 - Ensuring there are appointed staff who are responsible for safeguarding including a designated senior person, a deputy and designated safeguarding officers.
-These staff will be appropriately and regularly trained and will have sufficient time to carry out their role. - Ensuring the practice of safe recruitment in checking the suitability of staff and volunteers to work with young people and takes appropriate action to exclude or refuse admission to any individual who may pose a risk. - Developing procedures to deal with allegations of abuse against staff. - Developing and implementing procedures for identifying and reporting cases or suspected cases of child abuse.
-This will include developing: - o Procedures to ensure staff, learners and visitors know what to do if they identify that someone is being abused. - o Admissions procedures which allow for the early identification of learners who are vulnerable and may be at risk, to enable them to be effectively supported. - o Procedures to monitor learners during the academic year for changing circumstances which may result in them becoming vulnerable. - o Procedures to liaise with schools to safeguard learners under the age of 16. - Embedding mechanisms across the Group to ensure that the risks to children and adults at risks are eliminated eg IT systems which protect staff and students, risk assessment procedures etc.
+These staff will be appropriately and regularly trained and will have sufficient time to carry out their role. - Ensuring the College practises safe recruitment in checking the suitability of staff and volunteers to work with young people and takes appropriate action to exclude or refuse admission to any individual who may pose a risk. - Developing procedures to deal with allegations of abuse against staff. - Developing and implementing procedures for identifying and reporting cases or suspected cases of child abuse.
+This will include developing: - o Procedures to ensure staff, learners and visitors know what to do if they identify that someone is being abused. - o Admissions procedures which allow for the early identification of learners who are vulnerable and may be at risk, to enable them to be effectively supported. - o Procedures to monitor learners during the academic year for changing circumstances which may result in them becoming vulnerable. - o Procedures to liaise with schools to safeguard learners under the age of 16.

+Embedding mechanisms across College to ensure that the risks to children and vulnerable adults are eliminated eq IT systems which protect staff and students, risk assessment procedures etc.

-Revision No: 3
+Revision No: 2

-Date Revised: 12/12/17
+Date Revised: 13/10/16

-Date Next Revision Due: 12/12/18
+Date Next Revision Due: 13/10/17

-- Raising awareness of safeguarding issues amongst staff, signs of abuse and required responses by giving appropriate training.
+- Raising awareness of child protection issues amongst staff, signs of abuse and required responses by giving appropriate training.
 The College will ensure that the level of training is appropriate to the role eg specific training for the Designated Person, training on safeguarding in the curriculum for teachers etc. - Raising awareness of safeguarding, protection and good practice with students training them how to be safe via induction and tutorial activities, as well as embedding activities within the curriculum. - Ensuring that employers and contractors comply with the College's Safeguarding Policy and Procedures. - Supporting the young person who has been abused and involving them as much as possible in these activities. - Developing links with the multi-agencies that work in the area and which can support the College. - Maintaining accurate and confidential records. - Reporting referrals on an annual basis to the Board of Governors. - Sharing information about suspected and reported allegations with the appropriate authority, agency and/or parent/guardian in accordance with guidance.
 This would be in line with our Data Protection Policy and Information Sharing Protocols. - Reviewing regularly the effectiveness of our policy and our response to safeguarding concerns.